mhaugrud/msumcspy/_sources/ClassesBasics/MethodswithParameters.rst

 -----------------------

 We could write another method to change the current balance.
-If so, we would need to supply a parameter for the method to indicate how much the balance should become.
+If so, we would need to supply a parameter indicating what value the balance should become.

 .. activecode:: c1d0